practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ## 10. Having conditional code based on NODE_ENV value

-**💁‍♂️ What is it about:** To differentiate between a configuration of development vs production, it's common to set the environment variable NODE_ENV with "production|test".
+**💁‍♂️ What is it about:** To differentiate between development vs production configuration, it's common to set the environment variable NODE_ENV with "production|test".
 Doing so allows the various tooling to act differently.
 For example, some templating engines will cache compiled templates only in production.
 Beyond tooling, custom applications use this to specify behaviours that are unique to the development or production environment:

 ```javascript
 if(process.env.NODE_ENV === "production"){